victormbogu1/Creating-and-Setting-up-GPO/README.md

 [![Screenshot-2024-07-13-165049.png](https://i.postimg.cc/zf4Vt5Vp/Screenshot-2024-07-13-165049.png)](https://postimg.cc/Jycr0f3B)

-Next, the policy to be integrated will restrict users access to the Control Panel to prevent them from making unauthorized changes.
+Next, the policy needs to be integrated will restrict users access to the Control Panel to prevent them from making unauthorized changes.
 As mentioned earlier, the steps for configuring this policy are identical to those for setting up the wallpaper.
 Therefore, we'll navigate to the User Configuration to enforce restrictions on users via policy, as shown below

 [![Screenshot-2024-07-13-124935.png](https://i.postimg.cc/x86QZy6Y/Screenshot-2024-07-13-124935.png)](https://postimg.cc/jnnBwNVk)